SethGochey/army-builder/README.md

 > All of the code and the below readme were AI generated.
 # 🛡 Army Builder — 40k List Constructor

 A single-file, offline-capable web app for Warhammer 40,000 players.
-Build faction rosters, select wargear, set points, and export army lists directly into Battle Assistant — all before you leave the house.
+Build faction rosters, select wargear, set points, and export army lists directly into Battle Assistant.

 > **No install.
 No account.
 No server.** Open the HTML file in any modern browser and play.